ibm-cloud-docs/vpc/vpn-site-to-site-routes.md

 {: #view-routes-cli-s2s}
 {: cli}

-To view a list of VPN gateway routes for a VPN gateway by using the CLI, enter the following command:
+To view a list of VPN gateway routes for a VPN gateway from the CLI, enter the following command:

 ```sh
 ibmcloud is vpn-gateway-routes VPN_GATEWAY_ID [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME | --all-resource-groups] [--output JSON] [-q, --quiet]